ehan16/ehan16/README.md

 # Hey!
 Nice to see you ✨

-I'm Erika, a Senior Data Engineer at Procter & Gamble living in Panama 🇵🇦🏝️
+I'm Eri, a Senior Data Engineer at Procter & Gamble living in Panama 🇵🇦🏝️

-- 🔭 &nbsp;I’m currently working on something cool :wink:
+- 🔭 &nbsp;I’m currently learning about AI-Enabled SDLC
-- 🌱 &nbsp;A continuously growing Software Engineer and Project Manager
+- 🌱 &nbsp;A continuously growing Software Engineer, Product Owner and Project Manager
 - 💬 &nbsp;Ask me about anything related to **Frontend, Backend, Data Engineering, UX/UI or anything!**

 <div>